christianThardy/GabaLab/README.md

 # GabaLab 🪫

-GabaLab is a toolkit built on top of <a href="https://github.com/TransformerLensOrg/TransformerLens" title="TransformerLens" rel="nofollow">transformer-lens</a> for weights and activation-based interpretability of internal suppression circuits in transformer models.
+GabaLab is a toolkit built on top of <a href="https://github.com/TransformerLensOrg/TransformerLens" title="TransformerLens" rel="nofollow">transformer-lens</a> for quick weights and activation-based interpretability of internal suppression circuits in transformer models.
 It's primary focuses are:

 - Eigenvalue spectrum analysis to investigate the eigenvalue distribution of OV circuits to get insight into underlying attention mechanism dynamics.